Aadithapa456/booking-system/README.md

 ## Features

 - **Room Booking**: Users can book rooms by providing necessary details.
-- **Manage Bookings**: Admin can view, edit, and delete bookings.details.
+- **Manage Bookings**: Admin can view, edit, and delete bookings details.
 - **Responsive Design**: The application is responsive and works well on different screen sizes.

 ## Installation